celestiaorg/docs/developers/blobstream-proof-queries.md

 ```
 </div>

-With the `nonce` being the attestation nonce, which can be retrieved using `BlobstreamX`
+With the `nonce` being the attestation nonce, which can be retrieved using `Blobstream`
 contract events.
 Check below for an example.
 And `height` being the Celestia
 Block height that contains the rollup data, along with the `blockDataRoot` being
 the data root of the block height.
 Finally, `dataRootInclusionProof` is the